Mexico’s president slams US aid for Ukraine and sanctions on Venezuela and Cuba

-MEXICO CITY (AP) — Mexico’s president on Friday slammed U.S. aid for Ukraine and economic sanctions on Venezuela, Cuba and other nations.
+MEXICO CITY (AP) — Mexico’s president on Friday slammed U.S. aid for Ukraine and economic sanctions on Venezuela, Cuba and other nations as the first of two high-level U.S.-Mexico meetings got underway in Washington.

 López Obrador said the United States should spend some of the money sent to Ukraine on economic development in Latin America.